AI Governance and Security

 -

-Legal and regulatory compliance: Ongoing monitoring and alignment with AI-related laws and guidelines.
+Legal and regulatory compliance: Ongoing monitoring and alignment with AI-related laws and guidelines, including GDPR and other applicable data protection regulations.

 Intellectual property and ownership

-You are expected to use AI responsibly, ethically, and lawfully, adhering to the following principles:
+You are expected to use AI features responsibly, ethically, and lawfully.
+Key responsibilities include:

 -

-Lawful and ethical use: Compliance with all applicable laws and ethical standards.
+Lawful and ethical use: Compliance with all applicable laws and ethical standards when using AI features.

 -

 Precise prompting: Providing clear, specific goals and instructions when interacting with the AI Agent.
-Well-defined prompts help the Agent develop accurate plans and reduce the likelihood of unintended actions.
+Well-defined prompts help the Agent develop accurate plans and reduce unintended actions.

 -